PowerDNS/pdns/pdns/dnsdistdist/docs/reference/config.rst

   This represents the pool where zero or more servers are part of.

-.. classmethod:: ServerPool:getCache() -> PacketCache
+  .. method:: ServerPool:getCache() -> PacketCache

     Returns the :class:`PacketCache` for this pool or nil.

-.. classmethod:: ServerPool:setCache(cache)
+  .. method:: ServerPool:setCache(cache)

     Adds ``cache`` as the pool's cache.

     :param PacketCache cache: The new cache to add to the pool

-.. classmethod:: ServerPool:unsetCache()
+  .. method:: ServerPool:unsetCache()

     Removes the cache from this pool.

 PacketCache
 ~~~~~~~~~~~